What is the Minnesota Health Plan?

 The Minnesota Health Plan (MHP) would be created by legislation under consideration by the Minnesota Senate and House.
 The MHP would provide comprehensive health care for all residents of Minnesota in the most economically, efficient means possible.
 It ensures that health care dollars are spent on health care, not on unnecessary administrative costs.

 The Minnesota Health Plan can be thought of as a single health care plan that covers everyone, from the Governor and CEOs to average wage-earners.
-The financing of the Plan is based on what some people have described as a “single-payer” system, enabling us to control our run-away health care costs, while providing access to all needed medical care, including many types of care that are frequently not covered now, such as dental care and nursing home care.
-The chief author in the Senate is Senator John Marty, and in the House, Rep. David Bly.
-Information about the plan is available at: mnhealthplan.org.
+The financing of the MHP is based on what some people have described as a "single-payer" system, enabling us to control our run-away health care costs, while providing access to all needed medical care, including many types of care that are frequently not covered now, such as dental care and nursing home care.
+The chief author in the Senate is Senator John Marty.
+In the House, the author is Representative Carolyn Laine.

 Why do we need the Minnesota Health Plan?

 Families, businesses, and government are being bankrupted by the high cost of health care and people are not getting the care they need.
 The MHP provides access to quality health care for everyone in an affordable, more efficient system.

 Healthcare expenses are the cause of more bankruptcies than all other causes combined.

 Everybody needs healthcare, yet many cannot afford it – 45,000 Americans die each year because of the lack of access to affordable healthcare.